openmrs/openmrs-core/CONTRIBUTING.md

 4. If you know the problem is related to the function or performance of a specific add-on module you're running, please consult the [Module Repository](http://modules.openmrs.org) and that module's documentation about how to get support.

-5. If you believe the problem is with OpenMRS itself, or if you're honestly not sure, you can [file the bug report in the OpenMRS Trunk project in JIRA](https://tickets.openmrs.org/secure/CreateIssue.jspa?pid=10000&issuetype=1&Create=Create).
+5. If you believe the problem is within OpenMRS itself, or if you're honestly not sure, you can [file the bug report in the OpenMRS Trunk project in JIRA](https://tickets.openmrs.org/secure/CreateIssue.jspa?pid=10000&issuetype=1&Create=Create).
 You'll need to have an [OpenMRS ID](http://id.openmrs.org) to do so.
 You'll receive e-mail updates as the bug is investigated and resolved.

 ### Bug report contents